cs1302uga/cs1302-hw04/README.md

 In your notes, clearly answer the following questions.
 These instructions assume that you are logged into the Odin server.

-**NOTE:** If a step requires you to enter in a command, please provide in your notes the full command that you typed to make the related action happen.
+**NOTE:** For each step, please provide in your notes the full command that you typed to make the related action happen along with an explanation of why that command worked.
+Some commands require multiple options.
+It is important to not only recall what you typed but also why you typed each of them.
 If context is necessary (e.g., the command depends on your present working directory), then please note that context as well.
+You won't need to submit your notes in your final submission.
+However, if done properly, your exercise notes will serve as a helpful study guide for the exam.

 ## Exercise Steps